sait-wbdv/fall-2022/src/lib/content/assessments/cpnt-260/assignment-4.md

 - [ ] At least one paragraph/phrase (max 50 words) accompanying the CTA link;
 - [ ] Optional: additional level 2 or 3 heading for CTA;
 - [ ] Line length should not exceed 40 characters on wide screens;
-- [ ] The CTA card should have a visible boundary;
+- [ ] The CTA card should appear self-contained and separate from Hero title (i.e. doesn't need to have a visible boundary);
 - [ ] Only clickable area should be a link (or two) styled to look like a button (i.e. make it look obviously clickable);
 - [ ] There should be a custom colour defined for Call-to-Action link (see "60-30-10" comment above);
 - [ ] Hover effect added to button to confirm to the user that it's clickable;